LaurentVeyssier/Skin-Cancer-Classifier-Dermatologist-AI/README.md

 ![](asset/skin_disease_classes.png)

+## Content
+- Mount Google Drive
+- Select folder with notebook and data folder in google colab
+- Download the datasets and unzip into data folder
+- import librairies and count available samples
+- explore the data
+- calculate corrective weights to compensate for skewness
+- Set Dataloader
+- Define train, validate and test functions
+- Train the models
+    - Obtain pre-trained VGG16 and adjust classifier section
+    - specify loss function and optimizer
+    - train and test the model
+   - Repeat with Inception V3 and ResNet-152
+ - Get predictions and prepare results file
+ - Evaluate predictions and plot scores, ROC and confusion matrix

+## Getting started
+1. Clone the repository and create a `data/` folder to hold the dataset of skin images.
+2. Create folders to hold the training, validation, and test images.
+3. Download and unzip the [training data](https://s3-us-west-1.amazonaws.com/udacity-dlnfd/datasets/skin-cancer/train.zip) (5.3 GB).
+4. Download and unzip the [validation data](https://s3-us-west-1.amazonaws.com/udacity-dlnfd/datasets/skin-cancer/valid.zip) (824.5 MB).
+5. Download and unzip the [test data](https://s3-us-west-1.amazonaws.com/udacity-dlnfd/datasets/skin-cancer/test.zip) (5.1 GB).
+6. Place the training, validation, and test images in the ` data/` folder, at `data/train/`, `data/valid/`, and `data/test/`, respectively.
+Each folder should contain three sub-folders (`melanoma/`, `nevus/`, `seborrheic_keratosis/`), each containing representative images from one of the three image classes.

 ## Approach
 I started off with 3 pre-trained models (VGG16, Inception-V3, ResNet152) to benefit from transfer learning.
 These models have been already heavily trained for classification tasks using ImageNet database.
 ImageNet is a dataset of over 15 millions labeled high-resolution images with around 22,000 categories.
 To train these models, ILSVRC uses a subset of ImageNet of around 1000 images in each of 1000 categories.
 In all, there are roughly 1.2 million training images, 50,000 validation images and 100,000 testing images.